The author Doris Kearns Goodwin wrote a most interesting book about the Lincoln presidency: ‘Team of Rivals’. It says it all.

 Spain’s 1978 constitution, post Franco, was literally written and signed at once by great minds from the ex-Franco system, the Christian Democrats, the Socialist Party, Communist party and nationalists parties.
 They were genuinely at war with each other well before, for years.

-South Africa, came up form apartheid with the two opposite poles teaming up.
+South Africa, came up from apartheid with the two opposite poles teaming up.
 Mandela offered government places to people who had ‘managed’ his prison.

 The Good Friday agreement in Ireland managed to get together irreconcilable positions, historical, political and religious.